 If I have a very good credit score and I marry someone with a bad credit score and previous debt, does that affect my credit score?

-Getting married does not affect your credit scores or your individual credit reports.
+Getting married does not directly affect your credit scores or your individual credit reports.
 Experian will continue to maintain separate credit reports for you and your new spouse.
 Your spouse's previous bad credit history will not be merged with your credit history.
+However, that doesn't mean your new spouse's credit history and scores won't impact credit decisions you make together.

-That said, if you become a joint account holder on any of those accounts, the missed payments will show up on your report as well.
+If you become a joint account holder on any of the accounts your spouse held prior to the marriage, the missed payments will show up on your report as well.
 As a joint account holder, you agree to share full responsibility for the debt.

 The same is true for new accounts you open as joint holders during the marriage.
-Any accounts that list both you and your future spouse as account holders will affect both your report and his, regardless of who uses the account or pays the bills.
+Any accounts that list both you and your future spouse as account holders will affect both your report and theirs, regardless of who uses the account or pays the bills.

-Even if you maintain separate credit histories, your spouse's previous bad credit could affect your ability to qualify for new loans.
-Lenders will take both credit histories into account when reviewing joint applications, so those late payments could affect your ability to qualify for something like a mortgage.
+Even though you maintain separate credit histories, your spouse's previous bad credit could affect your ability to qualify for new loans together.
+Lenders will take the credit histories of both applicants into account when reviewing joint applications, so those late payments could affect your ability to qualify for something like a mortgage.